SmogDr/edar_coursebook/docs/04-dataviz.md

 For the example plots, we will continue to use the `mpg` dataset from the `ggplot2` package.
 We will use functions from the `dplyr` package, too, so both need to be loaded.
-Fortunately, the `ggplot2` package is loaded in addition to regualr `tidyverse` packages when you call `library(tidyverse)`.
+Fortunately, the `ggplot2` package is loaded in addition to regular `tidyverse` packages when you call `library(tidyverse)`.

 The first example is actually two similar [scatterplots](#scatt): one using `geom_point()` and one using `geom_jitter()`.
 These plots will examine the